-The Executive Officer Annual Incentive Bonus Plan (the "Executive Bonus Plan") is available in 1999 to the Chief Executive Officer and any other executive officer designated by the Committee.
+The Executive Officer Annual Incentive Bonus Plan (the "Executive Bonus Plan") was available in 1999 to the Chief Executive Officer and any other executive officer designated by the Committee.
 The Committee is authorized to establish financial growth targets for each participant directly and specifically tied to one or more financial measures.
-On or before the 90th day of the Company's fiscal year, the Committee will identify the participants, in addition to the Chief Executive Officer, establish the Targeted Bonus Maximum Percentages for each participant, and establish the applicable Financial Measures and the Company Performance Target(s) for each Financial Measure, as these terms are defined in the Executive Bonus Plan.
-At the close of the fiscal year, the Committee will certify whether or not the Company Performance Target(s) have been attained.
+On or before the 90th day of the Company's fiscal year, the Committee identifies the participants, establishes the Targeted Bonus Maximum Percentages for each participant, and establishes the applicable Financial Measures and the Company Performance Target(s) for each Financial Measure, as these terms are defined in the Executive Bonus Plan.
+At the close of the fiscal year, the Committee certifies whether or not the Company Performance Target(s) have been attained.

-The Annual Bonus Plan covers key managers of the Company and executive officers other than the Chief Executive Officer who do not participate in the Executive Bonus Plan.
+The Annual Bonus Plan covers key managers of the Company and executive officers who do not participate in the Executive Bonus Plan.

-The Annual Bonus Plan, available in 1998 to 13 executive officers and 35 other management employees, is structured to encourage growth in both sales and net earnings by the Company.
+The Annual Bonus Plan, available in 1999 to 14 executive officers and 36 other management employees, is structured to encourage growth in both sales and net earnings by the Company.
 The plan determines individual awards for executive officers by measuring Company performance against corporate sales and net earnings growth targets established by the Committee in the first quarter of each year.
-Sales and net earnings targets for 1998 were established to exceed prior year results.
+Sales and net earnings targets for 1999 were established to exceed prior year results.
 In addition, the Chief Executive Officer has been given the authority to establish divisional and regional growth targets for the executive officers in charge of specific divisions and regions.
 Overall performance for the divisional and regional executives is measured against both divisional and corporate targets.
-Targets are set at one-half the maximum potential payout under the plan.
-In 1998, the Committee established a range of payouts as a percent of base salary for executive positions as follows:
+Targets are set for minimum, midpoint and maximum payouts under the plan.
+In 1999, the Committee established a range of payouts as a percent of base salary for executive positions as follows:

-Minimum Payout Maximum Payout

 Position as a % of Base Salary as a % of Base Salary

 Chief Executive Officer 0% 80%

 Vice President (Board-elected) 0% 60%

 Vice President (By appointment) 0% 50%

 The actual Annual Bonus Plan award is determined by evaluating corporate, divisional and regional performance against the established financial objectives.
-For 1998, sales reached 46 percent of the maximum target, and corporate net earnings reached 97 percent of the maximum target.
-Awards were made to all executive officers under the 1998 Annual Bonus Plan.
+For 1999, sales results led to an award that was 12.4 percent of the maximum payout.
+Corporate net earnings results led to a maximum payout.
+Awards were made to all executive officers under the 1999 Annual Bonus Plan.

 Under the Chairman's Award Program, the Chairman is also able to grant a total of \$100,000 in individual discretionary awards to recognize significant contributions by selected executive officers and other management employees.
-In 1998 a total of \$68,000 was granted to 6 employees including an award of \$10,000 to Dale D. Johnson and \$33,000 to Charles L. Rescorla.
+In 1999 a total of \$90,000 was granted to 11 employees, including an award of \$15,000 to Charles L. Rescorla and \$10,000 to Robert M. Mattison.

 The Executive Long Term Incentive Program is structured to align the interests of executive officers with those of all Graco shareholders.
-The Long Term Incentive Program for 1998 consisted of stock options granted to the executive officers.
+The Long Term Incentive Program for 1999 consisted of stock options granted to the executive officers.
 The number of stock options granted to each executive officer was determined using competitive data for comparably-sized durable goods manufacturers, as reflected in independent third-party long-term incentive surveys.
 These options were non-incentive stock options with a 10-year duration and a vesting schedule of 25 percent after two years, with 25 percent additional vesting after years three, four and five.